-The following books are required reading for the course.
-In most cases, only limited selections will be assigned from each book.
-Various versions and translations of all these texts are widely available, but you are required to use the editions and translations listed here.
+All of the books listed below are required for the course.
+In most cases only limited selections will be assigned from each book, but each week will require a significant amount of reading and study time.
+Keep in mind that various versions and translations of all these texts are widely available, but you are required to use the editions and translations listed here.
 Different translations often produce very different results in a reader.
 In addition, introductory material that is usually only found in these specific editions will sometimes be assigned along with the primary text itself.

-We will be reading the books in the order listed on the syllabus.
-You will need the first book by the second week of the term.
-During the term you will be presented with other material for study online within our course site.
+We will be reading the books in the order listed on the syllabus, and moving along rather quickly.
+You will need the first book before the end of the first week of class, with another book following every few days after that.
+During the semester you will be presented with other material for study online within our course site.
 If you have any questions or concerns, please ask.